 (d) Example of a site not meeting groundwater cleanup levels at the point of compliance.
-Assume that the groundwater cleanup level at a site is 5 ug/l and that a conditional point of compliance is established at the property boundary.
-Further assume that the remedial action selected for the site consists of: Vapor extraction of the soil to nondetectable concentrations (to prevent further groundwater contamination); extraction and treatment of groundwater with concentrations in excess of 100 ug/l; and installation of an air stripping system to treat groundwater at a water supply well beyond the property boundary to less than 5 ug/l.
-Further assume that the groundwater cleanup level will not be met at the conditional point of compliance (the property boundary).
-The groundwater concentration of 100 ug/l constitutes a remediation level because it defines the concentration of a hazardous substance at which different cleanup action components are used.
-However, in this example, the remedial action does not constitute a cleanup action because it does not comply with cleanup standards, one of the minimum requirements for cleanup actions in WAC 173-340-360.
-Consequently, the remedial action is considered an interim action until the cleanup level is attained at the conditional point of compliance (the property boundary).
+Assume the groundwater cleanup level at a site is 5 ug/l and a conditional point of compliance is established at the property boundary.
+This means any groundwater exceeding 5 ug/l at the point of compliance must be remediated.
+Further assume the remedial action selected for the site consists of: Vapor extraction of the soil to nondetectable concentrations (to prevent further groundwater contamination); extraction and treatment of groundwater with concentrations in excess of 100 ug/l; and installation of an air stripping system to treat groundwater at a water supply well beyond the property boundary to less than 5 ug/l.
+Further assume the groundwater cleanup level will not be met at the conditional point of compliance (the property boundary).
+The concentration of 100 ug/l is a remediation level that defines which groundwater will be treated on site.
+In this example, the remedial action is an interim action, not a cleanup action, because it does not comply with cleanup standards (that is, it does not achieve the 5 ug/l cleanup level at the conditional point of compliance).

-(4) General requirements.
-Potential remediation levels may be developed as part of the cleanup action alternatives to be considered during the feasibility study (see WAC 173-340-350 (8)(c)(i)(D)).
-These potential remediation levels may be defined as either a concentration or other method of identification of a hazardous substance.
-Other methods of identification include physical appearance or location (e.g., all of the green sludge will be removed from the northern area of the site).
-Quantitative or qualitative methods may be used to develop these potential remediation levels.
-These methods may include a human health risk assessment or an ecological risk assessment.
-These methods may also consider fate and transport issues.
-These methods may be simple or complex, as appropriate to the site.
-Where a quantitative risk assessment is used, see WAC 173-340-357.
-All cleanup action alternatives in a feasibility study, including those with proposed remediation levels, must still be evaluated to determine whether they meet each of the minimum requirements specified in WAC 173-340-360 (see WAC 173-340-360(2)(h)).

 WAC 173-340-357 Quantitative risk assessment of cleanup action alternatives.

 (1) Purpose.
-A quantitative site-specific risk assessment may be used to help determine whether cleanup action alternatives, including those using a remediation level, engineered control and/or institutional control, are protective of human health and the environment.
-If a quantitative site-specific risk assessment is used, then other considerations may also be needed in evaluating the protectiveness of the overall cleanup action.
-Methods other than a quantitative site-specific risk assessment may also be used to determine if a cleanup action alternative is protective of human health and the environment.
+A cleanup action must protect human health and the environment, including vulnerable populations and overburdened communities (see WAC 173-340-360(3)(a)(i)).
+A quantitative site-specific risk assessment may be used to help determine whether cleanup action alternatives, including those relying on engineered or institutional controls to limit exposure to contamination remaining at a site, protect human health and the environment.
+Other methods may be used in addition to, or instead of, a quantitative site-specific risk assessment to determine whether a cleanup action alternative is protective.